Who will be my roommate?

 - Christmas Lights (LED only)

-- Bike, sports equipment, etc. (You don't want to study ALL the time!)
+- Bike (to be stored in secured bike storage), sports equipment, etc. (You don't want to study ALL the time!)

 "Leave at home" item checklist: